Eligibility for Rate M

-These explanations have been simplified.
-For more details about Rate M, consult section 1 of chapter 4 of the Electricity Rates [PDF 4.54 Mb], approved by the Régie de l’énergie.
+This information has been simplified.
+For more details about Rate M, consult Section 1 of Chapter 4 of the Electricity Rates [PDF 4.83 MB], approved by the Régie de l’énergie.

 Structure of Rate M